DrZhivago1/DocWorld/README.md

 	Fixed RoM-Bones_StuffedFloors patch
 	Changed underground conduit defname, this will delete conduits from ongoing saves.
 	Buffed Vanilla minifiable item mass.

+	IF "DDA Security and More" AND "Doors Expanded" are installed:
+		Remove DDA blastdoor research and replace research with Doors Expanded version.

+	IF "DDA Security and More" AND "Fences and No Floors" OR "Fences and Floors" are installed:
+		Remove fence research and move fences to Fences tab.

 	IF "Dubs Hygiene" AND "RF Fertile Fields" are installed:
 		The composter is usable and produces RF Fertile Field compost.
 May cause minor issues with ongoing saves.
 		Returns previously removed JobDef "LoadComposter" and "UnloadComposter".